rrroonn/esphome-devices/src/docs/devices/ESP-12F-Relay-X4/index.md

 | GPIO12 | Use a jumper to RY3 to enable Relay 3 |
 | GPIO13 | Use a jumper to RY4 to enable Relay 4 |

+## Note
+Some (maybe all) boards do not have pin headers installed.
+You may have to solder headers so that you can add the jumpers to allow control of the relays.
+Without the headers and jumpers, the relays will not work.

 ## Basic Config

 ```yaml